a-dossari/Artworks_Generation_and_Prediction_Project/README.md

 **Note:**
-This dataset is more complex than the number datasets (like MNIST or SVHN) that we usually work with, and so, it needs deeper networks and training them for a longer time to get good results.
+This dataset is more complex than the number datasets (like MNIST or SVHN) that we usually work with, and so, it needs deeper networks and training for a longer time to get good results.